grealmkids/bigezolite/FEATURES.md

 1. **Silver - 100 SMS**: 35,000 UGX
 2. **Gold - 300 SMS**: 100,000 UGX
 3. **Platinum - 1000 SMS**: 300,000 UGX

+### Pay-As-You-Go (Credits)
+- The system supports Pay‑As‑You‑Go SMS purchases (credits).
+Prices and credit calculations use the server `costPerSms` configuration.
+The frontend computes displayed package prices as `numberOfSms × costPerSms`.
+- For runtime updates without rebuilding the frontend, the client can fetch the current `costPerSms` from the runtime endpoint `GET /api/v1/config/sms` so price changes made in server environment variables take effect immediately.

 ### Order Process
 1. User selects package